0xKurt/zama-challenge/docs/DESIGN.md

 # FHERockPaperScissors - Design Documentation

+## Design Decisions

+If I would have made something different, I would have used Foundry, but I couldn't find a template and for simplicity I ran with Hardhat.

 ## Issue Triage Process

 When something goes wrong, here's how to figure out what happened and fix it.